microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Type "systemctl status firewalld" to verify if the firewall has stopped.

 6. Set Oracle Environment
-- Type "sudo su - oralce" to login as oracle user
+- Type "sudo su - oralce" to login as oracle user.
-- type ". oraevn" and enter "oradb01". make sure you have space after "."
+- type ". oraenv" and enter "oradb01". make sure you have space after "."
-- connect to oracle database by typing "sqlplus / as sysdba"
+- connect to oracle database by typing "sqlplus / as sysdba".
-- Unlock the HR schema account by typing "alter user hr account unlocked;"
+- Unlock the HR schema account by typing "alter user hr identified by hr account unlock;".
-- Change HR user password by typing "alter user hr identified by hr;"
-- Connect to HR schema by typing "connect hr/hr;"
+- Connect to HR schema by typing "connect hr/hr;".
-- View table data by typeing "select * from jobs;"
+- View table data by typeing "select * from jobs;".
+- type "exit" to get out of sqlplus.
 - You are able to successfully access Jobs table in Oracle HR schema.

 7. Set the connectivity to Oracle Database
-- Access Oracle VM from the Azure Portal
+- Access Oracle VM from the Azure Portal.
-- Create an inbound port rule to provide access to Oracle database from outside
+- Create an inbound port rule to provide access to Oracle database from outside.
-- Select 'networking' from the left side setting section
+- Select 'networking' from the left side setting section.
-- Select 'Add inbound port rule'
+- Select 'Add inbound port rule'.
 - Leave the default values except the following:
 - Destination port ranges:1521
 - Name: port_1521

 <img src="./images/OraDBInstall_AddInboundPortRule.png" alt="Adding Inbound Port Rule for Oracle Access" width="600">

-- open a command prompt in your local environment.
-- type "curl -v telnet://\<OracleVM_IPAddress\>:1521"
-- It should come back with "Connected to \<OracleVM_IPAddress\>"
 - Connect to Oracle HR schema from your favorite database tool for example DBeaver, toad etc
 - Enter the following info:
 - Host: <OracleVM_IPAddress>